dmitrii-cernev/pierce-task/README.md

       "labels": {
         "label-it_IT": "Numero in confezioni dal fornitore",
         "label-en_GB": "Number in Package from Supplier",
-        "label-en_IE": "Number in Package from Supplier",
+        "label-en_IE": "Number in Package from Supplier"
-        ...
       },
       "options": []
     },